King Corn is a independent documentary film about the corn industry in America.

 Which is why it’s no surprise that it’s been linked to obesity, diabetes, and heart disease, and cancer.
 High fructose corn syrup is worse in liquid form.

-One of the single greatest health changes you can make is to stop drinking sugary drinks like sodas and juice.
+One of the single greatest health changes you can make is to stop drinking sugary drinks like sodas and processed juice.

 86% of all corn produced in the U.S. is genetically modified.
 Yet another reason to steer clear of it.